Geocoding Services

 Optional Parameters

-· format – The format to be used for returning the standardized output (json, html).
+· format – The format to be used for returning the standardized output (supported values include json and jsonp).

-· layers – By default, State, County, Tract, and Block layers are displayed when “geographies” is the chosen returntype.
-If additional or different layers are desired, they can be specified in a comma delimited list by ID or name as listed in the TigerWeb WMS layers, for instance here:
+· layers – By default, State, County, Tract, Block, Congressional Districts, State Legislative Districts, Census Designated Places, County Subdivisions, Incorporated Places, Combined Statistical Areas, Urban Areas, Urbanized Areas, and Urban Clusters layers are displayed when “geographies” is the chosen returntype.
+It is possible that not all layers listed will return as this depends on the selected vintage and if the geography has nationwide coverage.
+If additional or different layers are desired, they can be specified in a comma delimited list by ID or name as listed in the TIGERweb WMS layers, for instance here for the "Current_Current" vintage:

-In cases where the SpatialBenchmark selected is Census2020, the TIGERweb WMS needed is:
+In cases where the SpatialBenchmark selected is Census####, the TIGERweb WMS needed can be found at the following URL in the Census#### folder:

 Geocoding Service Responses